 - Transfer to your bulk fermentation container

 My final dough temperature was a little on the cool side, but not drastically so.
-This might mean a longer bulk fermentation, but we’ll just have to read the dough and wait to see.
+This might mean a longer bulk fermentation, but we'll have to read the dough and adjust.

-Note that a “set” here is 4 stretch and folds for me.
-I reach under my dough, pull up, and fold over the other side I do that 4 times.
-For this loaf in step 6 I only did 3 very light turns, the dough was strong enough and I did not want to risk tearing.
+Note that a “set” here is four stretch and folds, one at each cardinal direction.
+I reach under my dough, pull up, and fold over the other side.
+I do that four times.
+For this loaf in step 6, I only did three very light turns, the dough was strong enough, and I did not want to risk tearing.

 Here's a snapshot during the bulk with a couple more folds to go:

 By the end of bulk fermentation, the dough looked a little puffy and jiggly in the bowl.
 You won't see as much puff as you would with white bread, but the dough should not look like it's completely flat in there.
 You want a little rise in the center, or in other words, it holds its shape more than when you started.

 As you can see below there is some life to it:

 Take the dough out of the container onto your work surface and sprinkle some flour on top before dividing.
 Divide the mass into two halves and lightly spin each half with your dough knife in one hand and your other hand to create some light tension on the top of the rounds.
 Let this pre-shape rest for 20 minutes.

 Lightly dust your two linen-lined bowls with the bran you've reserved when creating your high extraction flour.
 Alternatively, you can use white rice flour.

 Shape – 1:30 p.m.

 I decided to do both whole wheat sourdough loaves as boules for this recipe.
 Creating a boule for me is much more straightforward and I didn't want to handle the dough too much.
 I'd recommend you take this course as well.